zombo/dotcoin-src/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 9901 (TCP) to your computer so you can receive incoming connections.
-PPCoin works without incoming connections, but allowing incoming connections helps the PPCoin network.
+DotCoin works without incoming connections, but allowing incoming connections helps the DotCoin network.

 Upgrade